nihilok/nihilok.github.io/_posts/2024-12-06-out-of-sorts.md

 print(*a)
 ```

-Notice there is no "clever" use of `defaultdict` here!
-After several rereads(!)
-I was eventually able to fully understand the solution and adapt it to my own code without changing anything I'd already done, which I'm counting as a win!
+Notice there is no "clever" use of `defaultdict` here... in fact there's barely any code at all!
+After several rereads I was eventually able to fully understand the solution and adapt it to my own code without changing anything I'd already done, which I'm counting as a win!
 Where the above solution generates the sort key using the input in it's original format, I had already parsed the input into a dict, so I just needed to adapt the lambda function to use my dictionary of pages that must come before the key:

 ```python
 def sort_key(x):